john-vinters/typo/README.md

 # Typo

 Typo is a pure Elixir library for generating PDF documents programatically.

 It offers an easy to use interface which attempts to design-out as many potential pitfalls as possible whilst remaining easy to understand.

 Typo is generally used as an in-process library.
 This enables the user to optionally move the PDF generation code into its own Task or GenServer if required (if you don't know what this means, you probably don't need to worry about it yet).

-Manipulating existing PDF documents is an explicit non-goal for Typo - it is purely designed to creating new PDF documents.
+Manipulating existing PDF documents is an explicit non-goal for Typo - it is purely designed to create new PDF documents.

 ## Installation